 What is the length of the program?

 A student must complete a total of 36 hours of graduate credit, which usually amounts to 12 three-credit graduate courses.
-This includes four core courses listed in the Stockton Bulletin.
+This includes two core courses and one Capstone experience.

-A student may choose to complete a master’s thesis for the equivalent of 6 credit hours that he or she will defend as part of the degree requirements.
-The alternative track is to take 30 hours of graduate course work plus an additional 6 credits of course work within the graduate program, as fieldwork, as language study, as a special project, as an independent study, or as an internship.
+To complete the Capstone experience, a student may choose to complete a master’s thesis for the equivalent of 6 credit hours that he or she will defend as part of the degree requirements.
+The alternative track is to take 33 hours of graduate course work plus an additional 3 credits of course work within the graduate program as fieldwork, as language study, as a special project, as an independent study, or as an internship.

 Students choosing to complete a master’s thesis will engage in a research tutorial directed by the faculty member serving as the thesis advisor.
 It is good to make a decision about a thesis early on in the program.